 It is yet to see whether this democratic change shall create a new impetus for future Montenegrin development, which is the biggest desire of all people who sincerely wises Montenegro wealth, prosperity and peace.

-The first session of the newly elected Parliament is convened by the President of the previous convocation of the Assembly, currently the leader of the Social Democrats, Ivan Brajovic.
+The first session of the newly elected Parliament was convened by the President of the previous convocation of the Assembly, currently the leader of the Social Democrats, Ivan Brajovic.
 After the talks with the parties’ representatives who have entered the Parliament, all political stakeholders have agreed to schedule the first parliamentary session after the elections on 23th of September 2020.
+The first constitutive session of the Parliament of Montenegro of the 27th convocation was held on September 23 and the members of the Parliament elected a new President of the Parliament, Mr Aleksa Becic from the Democratic party (party that is part of the victorious coalition in elections) and the Administrative committee.

 The President of the State according to the Constitution is obliged to propose Prime Minister-designate for the composition of the new government within 30 days from the day of the constitution of the Parliament.
 However, the Constitution also stipulates that the Assembly can be dissolved if the election of a new government does not take place within 90 days from the day when the President of the State has proposed the Prime Minister for the first time.
 In that case, the President of the State is obliged to call new elections on the first day after the dissolution of the Assembly.